The many fronts of the U.S.-backed genocide in Gaza

 Many aspects of a genocide

-At the present moment, while so-called peace talks continue in Qatar for a ceasefire in Gaza, the people in Gaza continue to suffer daily airstrikes, bombings, forced starvation and babies freezing to death in inadequate tents during the winter.
+At the present moment, while peace talks in Qatar appears to have reached an imminent ceasefire in Gaza, the people in Gaza continue to suffer daily airstrikes, bombings, forced starvation and babies freezing to death in inadequate tents during the winter.

 The Gazan Ministry of Health has attempted to keep the public informed on how many people have been killed and injured since Oct.
 7, 2023, including the untold thousands buried under the rubble following bombings and airstrikes.
 Virtually all health care facilities have been destroyed in northern Gaza by the occupying force.
 This includes the indiscriminate murder of patients, paramedics, doctors and nurses.